WendelFNogueira/WendelNogueira23/README.md

 ## About me

-Student of Systems Analysis and Development at Centro Universitário Unicarioca in the last period.
+Graduated in Systems Analysis and Development at Centro Universitário Unicarioca.

 I’m a fullstack developer with 18 months of experience in web development.
 I work on IBM Consulting providing designing personalized experiences to meet consumer’s needs in the moment.
 I have knowledge in functional, reactive programming, microsservices with Nodejs, docker, jenkins and aws cloud solutions.